 The environment in which you train in is profoundly important for the mental side to training.
 If you feel as though you are easily becoming tired of using the exact same equipment and seeing the same people, try going to a different gym.
 You may only want to do this every once in a while to change things up.
 Most gyms offer a pay-per-session scheme or a day pass so you don’t have to sign up for any monthly subscriptions.

 15. Set Daily Goals

-Setting goals, are you are already aware of, is one of the best things that you can do for yourself when it comes to motivation.
-But if you want something to get you by on a day to day basis, try setting small goals every day.
+Setting goals, are you are already aware, is one of the best things that you can do for yourself when it comes to motivation.
+But if you want something to get you by on a day-to-day basis, try setting small goals every day.

 16. Track Your Stats

 Tracking your progress is something that you should be doing from day one.
-Whether it be a number of inches you’ve gained on your arms or the amount of fat that has some off your waist.
+Whether it be the number of inches you’ve gained on your arms or the amount of fat that has come off your waist.
 It provides a great sense of accomplishment when you look back six months ago to where you are now.